Analysis | Crispr for the Masses Gets a Little Closer to Reality

 To bring Crispr to the masses, Verve turned to a newer variation of Crispr called “base editing.”
 Whereas the original gene-editing tool, Crispr-Cas9, uses a two-part system — “guide RNA” ferries an enzyme called Cas9 to a selected stretch of DNA, which the Cas9 snips out — base editing uses guide RNA alongside a different enzyme capable of changing individual DNA building blocks, or nucleotides.

-Such precise, single-letter swaps could be used to fix DNA in people with rare genetic diseases caused by just one wrong letter — an A (adenosine) that should be a G (guanosine), for instance, or a C (cytosine) that should be a T (thymine).
+Such precise, single-letter swaps could be used to fix DNA in people with rare genetic diseases caused by just one wrong letter — an A (adenine) that should be a G (guanine), for instance, or a C (cytosine) that should be a T (thymine).

 That type of subtle change, if made in just the right spot, could also be used to stop cells from churning out a troublesome protein.
 That’s Verve’s approach.
 The company’s one-time injection changes a single letter of DNA in the instructions for building a protein called PCSK9, which is known to drive up levels of LDL, or “bad” cholesterol.